 The LTU laptop agreement, which all students sign, specifies that if students do not return their LTuZone hardware within the designated return period (or immediately upon termination of the agreement) a penalty of $20 per day will be assessed to their student accounts.

 Please contact the Help Desk if you cannot return your LTuZone hardware by the designated return dates.

 Where can I get updated information on the LTuZone Program?

-All students are responsible for viewing the LTU website, reading their LTU email, and viewing updates on the Blackboard system throughout the academic year.
+All students are responsible for viewing the LTU website, reading their LTU email, and viewing updates on the Canvas system throughout the academic year.

 The Help Desk staff, as well as the Provost's Office, will post periodic updates on the LTuZone Program during the academic year.